eliashaeussler/db-train-metrics/README.md

 ## Usage

+> [!TIP]
+> Since bandwidth on trains is limited, it is recommended to pull all
+> necessary Docker images prior to boarding the train.
+Just clone the
+> repository and run `docker compose build && docker compose pull`.

 1. Clone the repository
 2. Run `docker compose up -d`
 3. Open Grafana at <http://localhost:9772> in your browser